andrewcooke/pytyp/pytyp.rst

           self.b = b

-Incidentally, this has an advantage over ``Map()``: it does not require dependent types when reduced to ABCs.
-This is because each attribute would be described separately, and so could have its own type.
+Incidentally, this has an advantage over ``Map()``: it does not require dependent types when reduced to ABCs with type annotations.
+This is because each attribute would be described separately and so could have its own type.

 And isn't this familiar?
 It's very like named tuples.
 Except that they are second class citizens that don't directly support type annotations...